MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-billing-and-chargeback.md

 Each resource provider in Azure Stack posts usage data per resource usage.
 The usage service periodically (hourly and daily) aggregates usage data and stores it in the usage database.
 Azure Stack operators and users can access the stored usage data through the Azure Stack resource usage APIs.

 If you've [registered your Azure Stack instance with Azure](azure-stack-registration.md), Azure Stack is configured to send the usage data to Azure Commerce.
 After the data is uploaded to Azure, you can access it through the billing portal or by using Azure resource usage APIs.
-For more info on what usage data is reported to Azure, see [Usage data reporting](azure-stack-usage-reporting.md).
+For more information about what usage data is reported to Azure, see [Usage data reporting](azure-stack-usage-reporting.md).

 The following image shows the key components in the usage pipeline:

 ![Usage pipeline](media/azure-stack-billing-and-chargeback/usagepipeline.png)

-## What usage info can I find, and how?
+## What usage information can I find, and how?

 Azure Stack resource providers (such as Compute, Storage, and Network) generate usage data at hourly intervals for each subscription.
 The usage data contains information about the resource used, such as resource name, subscription used, and quantity used.
 To learn about the meters' ID resources, see the [Usage API FAQ](azure-stack-usage-related-faq.md).